Search for Important Questions

 3. Write a critical note on Holmes' theory of objective liability.
 How far is this theory applicable to the Indian criminal justice system?

-2. What is the tendency of Indian buyers?
+2. What is the basic objective of modern marketing?

 3. Describe the various functions of UNICEF in the Indian context.